polakowo/vectorbt/docs/docs/getting-started/features.md

 ## Pandas

-- [x] **Pandas acceleration**: Compiled versions of most popular pandas functions, such as mapping, reducing, rolling, grouping, and resamping.
+- [x] **Pandas acceleration**: Compiled versions of most popular pandas functions, such as mapping, reducing, rolling, grouping, and resampling.
 For best performance, most operations are done strictly using NumPy, Numba, and optional Rust kernels.
 Attaches a custom accessor on top of Pandas to easily switch between Pandas and VectorBT functionality.

 ```pycon title="Compute the rolling z-score"
 >>> import vectorbt as vbt